-Puncture wounds are common on the plantar surface of the foot and are caused typically by a sharp object Continued on page 140 with debridement.
-Topical Figure 4: Puncture wound after stepping on a gardening tool while barefoot.
-Wound healed uneventfully following lidocaine is commonly used surgical removal of foreign body and washout.
+Puncture wounds are common on the plantar surface of the foot and are caused typically by a sharp object ment.
+Topical lidocaine is Figure 4: Puncture wound after stepping on a gardening tool while barefoot.
+Wound healed uneventfully following commonly used prior to surgical removal of foreign body and washout.